aws-samples/aws-saas-factory-bootcamp/Lab2.md

 This backdrop provides you with a view of the fundamental concepts that we'll explore in this lab.
 While we won't be writing services from scratch, we'll be highlighting how a service will evolve to incorporate these concepts.

 ### What You'll Be Building
-To demonstrate the multi-tenant concepts, we'll go through an evolutionary process where we gradually add incremental multi-tenant awareness to our solution.
+To demonstrate the multi-tenant concepts, we'll go through an evolutionary process where we gradually add multi-tenant awareness to our solution.
 We'll start with a single-tenant version of our product manager service, then progressively add the bits needed to make this a fully multi-tenant aware service.
 The basic steps in this process include:
 * Deploy a single-tenant product manager microservice – this is a baseline step to illustrate what the service looks like before we begin to layer on the elements of multi-tenancy.
 It will be a basic CRUD service with no multi-tenant awareness.
 * Introduce multi-tenant data partitioning – the first phase of multi-tenancy will be to add the ability to partition data based on a tenant identifier supplied as part of an incoming request.
 * Extract tenant context from user identity – add the ability to use the security context of HTTP calls into the service to extract and apply tenant identity for our data partitioning scheme.
 * Introduce a second tenant to demonstrate partitioning – register a new tenant and manage products through that tenant context to illustrate how the system has successfully partitioned the data in the application.
-* Log data with tenant context – in the last step we'll demo how tenant context should also be injected into logs and metering to support tenant-centric analytics.
-When this process is finally completed, you should have a complete multi-tenant aware product manager service that supports both data partitioning, extraction of tenant context from a user's identity, and the ability to inject tenant identity into logs.

 ## Part 1 - Deploying a Single-Tenant Product Manager Service

 Before we can see how multi-tenancy influences the business services of our application, we need to see a baseline single-tenant service in action.
 This will provide a foundation for our exploration of multi-tenancy, illustrating how multi-tenancy influences the implementation of our microservice.

-In this basic model, we'll deploy a service, create a **DynamoDB** table to hold our product data, then use cURL commands to exercise this new service.
-This solution will also setup an API Gateway experience, but we'll let the provisioning scripts configure this aspect of the solution (since you've already gotten a taste of configuring resources and methods in the prior lab).
+In this basic model, we'll deploy a service, create a **DynamoDB** table to hold our product data, then use cURL from the command line to exercise this new service.

 **Step 1** - Let's start this process by taking a closer look at the single-tenant service that we'll be deploying.
 Like the prior services implemented in the first lab, the product manager microservice is built with Node.js and Express.
 It exposes a series of CRUD operations via a REST interface.

 The source code for this file is available at `Lab2/Part1/app/source/product-manager/src/server.js`.

-In looking at this file, you'll see a number of entry points that correspond to the REST methods (app.get(...), app.post(...), etc.).
+In looking at this file, you'll see a number of entry points that correspond to the REST methods (`app.get(...)`, `app.post(...)`, etc.).
 Within each of these functions is the implementation of the corresponding REST operation.
 Let's take a look at one of these methods in more detail to get a sense of what's going on here.

 ```javascript
 app.get('/product/:id', function (req, res) {